How To Use A Foam Roller:

 Now that the muscles around your target spot are warmed up, and you have some blood flowing, you have landed on your target area.

-Gradually increase your time rolling and distance over your target area until muscles become loosened.
+Gradually increase your time rolling and distance over your target area, until muscles become loosened.

-Common Trouble Spots with Exercises
+Common Trouble Spots with Exercises:

 Iliotibial (IT) exercise

-Your other leg should be positioned in front of that leg with your foot firmly on the floor, helping the lower half of your body stay off the ground with help from the foam roller under the other quad.
+Your other leg should be positioned in front of that leg with your foot firmly on the floor.
+This will help the lower half of your body stay off the ground, with additional help from the foam roller under the other quad.

 The foam roller should be positioned along the outer portion of your quad or upper thigh as you roll.
-You can take some slack (if need be) off of you upper leg at first by leaning slightly forward using your upper body for leverage.
+You can take some slack (if need be) off of you upper leg at first, by leaning slightly forward using your upper body for leverage.

-I use again, my hands or forearms to brace my upper body so that I can roll back and forth on the foam roller.
+Use your hands or forearms to brace the upper body so you can roll back and forth, on the foam roller.
 Maintain this roll for roughly 1 minute or as tolerated.